 A study has shown that more than 3.5 million Americans were hospitalized with COVID-19 between May 2020 and April 2021.

-Another alarming finding from the latest research shows that the risk of cardiovascular events in people who have had COVID-19 is not only increased but also persists for a long time.
+Another alarming finding from the latest research shows that the risk of cardiovascular events in people who have been infected with COVID-19 is not only increased but also lasts for a long time.

 Dr. Patricia Best, a cardiologist at the Mayo Clinic in Rochester, Minnesota, who was not involved in the study, said the finding was surprising and appeared to be unique to COVID-19.

-Researchers say it's still unclear exactly why COVID-19 has such a lasting impact on the cardiovascular system.
+Researchers say they still don't know exactly why COVID-19 has such a lasting impact on the cardiovascular system.

 "COVID-19 can cause lasting damage to the vascular system, even after a patient has recovered," said Dr. Hooman Allayee, professor of biochemistry and molecular genetics at the Keck School of Medicine.